jacobsc050/senior-thesis/README.md

-# senior-thesis
-Exploring the effect that wavelength of light has on avalanche currents of a reverse biased diode
+# Exploring What Effect Color of Light Interacting with a Reversed Biased LED Will Have on Avalanche Currents
+### Skills: integration spheres, avalanche currents, serial outputs, Poissonian statistics

+Worked on with Kobe Chen